nerves-project-attic/nerves_init_gadget/README.md

    or try the `#nerves` channel on the [Elixir Slack](https://elixir-slackin.herokuapp.com/).
    Inevitably someone else will hit your problem too and we'd like to improve the experience for future users.

+## License

+This code is licensed under the Apache License 2.0.